Trustpilot

 Seamen's Galley within Nelson's Dockyard

 The Seamen's Galley contains ovens and fireplaces where seamen and yard workers cooked.
 It is a now a bar/restaurant and a popular place for yachties, tourists and locals to meet for food and drink.
+Order the fish, it is outstanding.

 Walking Trails